-It is expected that moving forward there will be new standards for urgent and emergency care, following national trials being conducted pre-pandemic of which NUH were part; however, these have yet to be confirmed.
+It is expected that moving forward there will be new standards for urgent and emergency care, following national trials being conducted pre-pandemic of which NUHT were part, however these have yet to be confirmed.

-East Midlands Ambulance Services NHS Trust (EMAS) provides all ambulance services within Nottingham and Nottinghamshire and has been significantly impacted by the scale of demand for services for the duration of the pandemic.
-Since 2017 data reporting enables focus on how the service has responded to different levels of need: Category 1 calls are those for people with life-threatening illnesses or injuries; category 2 relates to emergency calls; category 3 relates to urgent calls; and category 4 relates to less urgent calls.
+East Midlands Ambulance Services NHS Trust (EMAS) provides all ambulance services within Nottingham and Nottinghamshire and the service has been significantly impacted by the scale of demand for services for the duration of the pandemic.
+Data reporting enables focus on how the service has responded to different levels of need: Category 1 calls are those for people with life- threatening illnesses or injuries; category 2 relates to emergency calls; category 3 relates to urgent calls; and category 4 relates to less urgent calls.

-Below is a table summarising the CCG's annual performance in these areas for 2021/22.
+Below is a table summarising the CCG's annual performance in these areas for 2021/22 and Quarter 1 of 2022/23.
 Where relevant, recovery actions are in place, which are being continually reviewed and updated to improve performance.